60" x 60" Photograph from scan

 My Body Bleeds.
 I Do Not Apologize.
 Color photograph from scan 60” x 60” 2021

-Cleaned and Contained seems to me to be an apt and concise way to summarize some of the ways I have felt having been born into a body that menstruates.
-A body that menstruates is a body assumed capable of childbirth, and therefore, it is a body that holds a certain kind of power.
-I have absorbed, at varying levels throughout my lifetime, forces, institutions, and individuals who are motivated to control this kind of body.
-The body assumed capable of childbirth, as indicated by the menstrual cycle, is surrounded by mystery and myth.
-Systemic problems develop when myths are repeated as facts.
-Prejudice, based on myth then inform policies, and become laws and menstruating body loses the right to manage and care for their body.
+Cleaned and Contained seems to me to be an apt and concise way to summarize some of the ways I have felt having been born into this body.
+A body that menstruates is a body assumed capable of childbirth, and therefore, it is a body that holds a unique kind of power.
+I have absorbed, at varying levels throughout my lifetime, forces, institutions, and individuals who are motivated to control the body typically referred to as female.
+The body assumed capable of childbirth, as indicated by the menstrual cycle, is surrounded by mystery and myth due to a historic lack of medical research.
+Systemic inequities develop when myths are repeated as facts.
+When prejudice, based on myth informs policies and become laws, the human beings inhabiting these menstruating bodies lose the right to autonomically manage and care for their body.
 An excellent method of improving public health becomes distorted when the idea of “cleaning and containing” is mapped onto the menstruating body rather than remaining focused on blood, resulting in a loss of personhood.
-Using the power of collaborative storytelling, this project expands, shifts, and interrupts historic and current narratives surrounding the menstruating body.
-It works to reclaim the power inherent to the person inhabiting the menstruating body and to provide a path for recognizing humanness.

 This work was supported by a grant from the Kentucky Foundation for Women.